-- 18.1 Any member of staff planning to drive a hired minibus as part of an educational visit must hold the relevant minibus driver's qualification. - 18.2 The driver of the minibus cannot reasonably be expected to supervise the passengers whilst travelling, nor would it be reasonable to expect emergencies to be dealt with effectively if the driver is the only adult on board. - 18.3 If the other adult is not a minibus driver then care must be taken when planning the journey that driving times, whether laid down in legislation or recommended by the Government, are not exceeded.
-Allowance must be made for unexpected delays when planning journey times. - 18.4 Parents should always be informed of the type of transport it is intended to use.
-Where there is particular objection, the School should make every reasonably practicable effort to accommodate the wishes of the parents.
-Under some circumstances, it may be impossible to fulfil the parents' requirements, leaving no alternative but to find another appropriate activity for the pupil concerned.
+- 18.1 Any member of staff planning to drive a hired minibus as part of an educational visit must hold the relevant minibus driver's qualification. - 18.2 Care must be taken when planning the journey that driving times, whether laid down in legislation or recommended by the Government, are not exceeded.
+Allowance must be made for unexpected

-- 18.5 Hired transport only reputable companies should be used.
-Seat belts should be provided on all seats and must be worn by all staff, volunteers and pupils. - 18.6 The driver of the coach has no responsibility for the conduct and behaviour of the pupils on the transport.
-The School must provide sufficient supervisory staff to ensure the health, safety and welfare of the pupils required under the School's duty of care. - 18.7 Public transport when public transport is to be used, close supervision of the pupils must be ensured.
-Pupils should be prepared in advance concerning expectations of their behaviour.
-Where it is considered inappropriate to include a particular pupil because there is serious doubt about their ability to behave, it is appropriate to find a suitable alternative occupation for that pupil on the occasion of the visit. - 18.8 Private use of cars extreme caution should be exercised over the use of private cars, both belonging to parents and staff.
+- delays when planning journey times. - 18.3 Parents/carers should always be informed of the type of transport it is intended to use.
+Where there is particular objection, the School should make every reasonably practicable effort to accommodate the wishes of the parents/carers.
+Under some circumstances, it may be impossible to fulfil the parents'/carers' requirements, leaving no alternative but to find another appropriate activity for the pupil/student concerned. - 18.4 Hired transport only reputable companies should be used.
+Seat belts should be provided on all seats and must be worn by all staff, volunteers, pupils and students. - 18.5 The driver of the coach has no responsibility for the conduct and behaviour of the pupils/students on the transport.
+The School must provide sufficient supervisory staff to ensure the health, safety and welfare of the pupils/students required under the School's duty of care. - 18.6 Public transport when public transport is to be used, close supervision of the pupils/students must be ensured.
+Pupils/students should be prepared in advance concerning expectations of their behaviour.
+Where it is considered inappropriate to include a particular pupil/student because there is serious doubt about their ability to behave, it is appropriate to find a suitable alternative occupation for that pupil/student on the occasion of the visit. - 18.7 Private use of cars extreme caution should be exercised over the use of private cars, both belonging to parents, carers and staff.
 Where such transport is to be used, staff should be confident that vehicles and drivers are legal.
-The following details need to be current: - Valid driving licence - Vehicle road fund licence and MOT certificate - Vehicle insurance valid for carrying passengers on a School off-site visit - 18.9 Volunteer drivers should be asked to sign a declaration indicating that all these requirements are in place.
+The following details need to be current: - Valid driving licence - Vehicle road fund licence and MOT certificate - Vehicle insurance valid for carrying passengers on a School off-site visit - 18.8 Volunteer drivers should be asked to sign a declaration indicating that all these requirements are in place.
 This declaration needs to be kept up to date.
-Where teachers offer their services, they must ensure that they have appropriate insurance cover for conveying pupils during the course of their professional duties. - 18.10 The School cannot reimburse parents or teachers for the use of their vehicles, as this will invalidate insurance cover unless the vehicle is specifically insured as a taxi. - 18.11 Parents must always be informed when it is intended to use private transport to convey their children.
+Where teachers offer their services, they must ensure that they have appropriate insurance cover for conveying pupils/students during the course of their professional duties. - 18.9 The School cannot reimburse parents/carers or teachers for the use of their vehicles, as this will invalidate insurance cover unless the vehicle is specifically insured as a taxi. - 18.10 Parents/carers must always be informed when it is intended to use private transport to convey their children.
 If an objection is raised, suitable alternative transport should be provided where it is reasonably practicable to do so.
-In extreme cases, a pupil may have to be found a suitable alternative activity in School if a parent does not wish their child to be conveyed in a private vehicle.
+In extreme cases, a pupil/student may have to be found a suitable alternative activity in School if a parent does not wish their child to be conveyed in a private vehicle.